 Using a custom virtual table called “Customers” as an example, we can access the base entity from the drop-down like normal.

-The fields from this entity can then be included in the template like usual.
+The fields from this entity can then be included in the template as usual.

 Additionally, a relationship to your virtual table can be established in the Relationship Designer.
 Using “Account” as a base entity, we can form a relationship to “Customers” related to the account.